 By this age, most foods are fair game for your baby, but there are still a few it's best to skip for now.

 - Salt – it's a no-no because young babies' kidneys can't cope with it.
 Baby foods don't contain added salt, but other ready-made foods that aren't specifically for babies might have added salt, so it's good to check before you let your baby have a taste.
-Babies under a year old should have less than 0.4g sodium per day.
+Babies under a year old should have less than 1g salt per day.

 - Sugar – remember, from your baby's point of view, all flavours are a new and exciting adventure, and most babies love the natural taste of fruits and vegetables – so why add unnecessary sugar?
 Far better to avoid it if possible.

-- Honey can contain a type of bacteria that young babies' intestines cannot cope with, so it's best avoided for babies under a year old.
+- Honey can contain a type of bacteria that young babies' intestines cannot cope with, so it should be avoided for babies under a year old.

 - Whole nuts, including peanuts, can be a choking hazard for children under 5.